nojb/ocaml-imap/README.md

 # ocaml-imap - an IMAP4 client library

-OCaml-IMAP is an OCaml client library for the [IMAP4rev1][] protocol.
-It is is designed to be independent of the underlying buffering scheme and I/O system, and it can easily be used with [Lwt][] or [Async] to support concurrency.
+OCaml-IMAP is a fully featured OCaml client library for the [IMAP4rev1][] protocol.
+It consists of two parts.
+Firstly, there is a low-level API that follows the specification closely and is completely independent of any particular I/O, error handling, or control flow mechanisms.
+Secondly, there is a high-level API built on top of the low-level one and [Lwt][] that liberates the user from dealing with much of the low-level details necessary to interact with an IMAP server.
+Additionally it can automatically open more than one connection in the background for greater performance.
+Other concucurrency frameworks (such as [Async][]) could be supported with not too much effort.

 This is a preliminary release.